This gluten free vegan pumpkin pie is easy to make and out of this world delicious! You will not believe how rich, thick and creamy it is!

 - Pour into a 9 inch pie pan and press down and around the edges to form crust.
 You can also use a 9 inch springform pan.
 I liked the springform pan because it kept the crust from burning a bit better.

-- Then, place all filling ingredients into the high speed blender and blend well.
-A regular blender will also work, it just won’t be as fluffy and smooth.
+- Then, place all filling ingredients into the blender or food processor and blend well.

-- Or, for blender free, place pumpkin, sugar and coconut cream into a large bowl and whisk until combined.
+- Or, for a blender free filling, place pumpkin, sugar and coconut cream into a large bowl and whisk until combined.

 - Add in the rest of the ingredients and whisk well.
 Make sure your coconut butter isn’t solid, if it is then very slowly warm it in the microwave so it can be melted when mixing.
 The filling won’t turn out as smooth if you don’t blend it, but will work in a pinch.